Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] refactor extract function: more robustness and error handling. decompress in a folder
 - [ ] sysmontask
 - [ ] Screenshots Keyboard combination set to the same as for windows or similar (Windows+Shift+s) --> create to function to install custom keyboard shortcut combinations
+- [ ] When having this unique endpoint, if an argument is provided but not recognized, customizer will try luck by using apt-get to install it --> parametrize the use of package manager

 ###### `uninstall.sh`